VenkataChadalawada/Javascript-Bones/11 css intrvw qns.md

 I use Sass via node-sass, which is a binding for LibSass written in C++.
 I have to frequently recompile it when switching between node versions.
 In Less, variable names are prefixed with @, which can be confused with native CSS keywords like @media, @import and @font-face rule.
+### 11. Can default property value be restored through CSS?
+If yes, how?

+In CSS, you cannot revert back to old values due to lack of default values.
+The property can be re- declared to get the default property.

+### 12. Enlist the various Media types used?

+Different media has different properties as they are case insensitive.

+They are:

+Aural – for sound synthesizers and speech
+Print – gives a preview of the content when printed Projection- projects the CSS on projectors.
+Handheld- uses handheld devices.
+Screen- computers and laptop screens.
+29. What is CSS Box Model and what are its elements?

+This box defines design and layout of elements of CSS.
+The elements are:

+Margin: the top most layer, the overall structure is shown
+Border: the padding and content option with a border around it is shown.
+Background color affects the border.
+Padding: Space is shown.
+Background colour affects the border.
+Content: Actual content is shown.

+### 13. What is contextual selector?

+Selector used to select special occurrences of an element is called contextual selector.
+A space separates the individual selectors.
+Only the last element of the pattern is addressed in this kind of selector.
+For e.g.: TD P TEXT {color: blue}